ghostplus/hello-world/README.md

 This is a small demo, how it is possible to avoid obstacles using 4 ultrasonic sensors and PID controllers.
 To run this game, you need to install pygame and numpy modules in Python (numpy is used only for generation of random numbers - this is actually not important).

 P.S.
-This is just a test
+This is just a test.